Nwankwo Kanu

-Nwankwo Kanu (born 1 August 1976) is a Nigerian former professional footballer who played as a forward.
-He was a member of the Nigeria national team, and played Iwuanyanwu Nationale in his native Nigeria.
-He also played for Ajax, Inter Milan, and spent the majority of his career in the Premier League, playing for Arsenal, West Bromwich Albion and Portsmouth.
-He is widely considered one of the greatest African footballers of all time.
+Nwankwo Christian Kanu (born 1 August 1976) is a Nigerian former professional footballer who played as a forward.
 A member of the Arsenal 'Invincibles', he was named by the club as one of its greatest ever players.
-He is one of the few Africans to win the UEFA Champions League, UEFA Super Cup and an Olympic gold medal.
+Kanu is widely considered one of the greatest African footballers of all time.

+He was a member of the Nigeria national team, and played for Iwuanyanwu Nationale in his native Nigeria.
+Kanu also played for Ajax and Inter Milan before spending the rest of his career in England, playing for Arsenal, West Bromwich Albion and Portsmouth.